 If that’s true, then what should you do when you get there?
-(Short answer, the most important thing to grow your business).
+(Short answer, the most important thing to do today that will grow your business).

 But when you’re running and growing your business, showing up is hard to do.
 Showing up is hard because there’s a 1001 different distractions you face each and every day.
 Website problems, staff off sick, customer complaints, they all distract you from showing up and getting the job done.

 Put simply, you can’t just turn up, hit a six and go home.